 Can the buildings that we live in come alive?
 Could such living buildings help us to create a healthier, more sustainable future?
 Could they become adaptive, resilient structures that care for the planet while empathizing, comforting and inspiring us?
-The Living Dialogs podcast brings together scholars and thinkers to collectively reflect on living architecture and its implications for our changing world.
+The Living Dialogs series brings together scholars and thinkers to collectively reflect on living architecture and its implications for our changing world.

-This extended format is born of our belief that knowledge creation is also a collaborative and living endeavor – that meaning is not simply created through the exchange of information but that ideas are formed through open and emergent conversations.
+This extended format is born of our belief that knowledge creation is also a collaborative and living endeavour – that meaning is not simply created through the exchange of information but that ideas are formed through open and emergent conversations.

 Podcast S1E1: Principles, Aesthetics, and Sustainability of Living Architecture